verifythis/verifythis.github.io/content/onsite/participation/index.md

 ### Important Dates

-**Grant application deadline**: TBA\
+* **Travel grant application deadline:** TBA
+* **Early registration deadline (physical attendees):** February 28, 2025
+* **Normal registration deadline (physical attendees):** March 21, 2025
+* **Registration deadline (virtual attendees):** April 18, 2025
-**Competition:** May 3rd and 4th, 2025
+* **Competition:** May 3rd and 4th, 2025

 ### Participation

 Participation is open for anybody interested.
 Teams of up to two people are allowed.
-VerifyThis will be held as a physical workshop as part of ETAPS 2025 in Hamilton, Canada.
-Registration for ETAPS workshops and physical presence on site is required.
+VerifyThis will be held as a hybrid workshop as part of ETAPS 2025 in Hamilton, Canada.

+Registration for physical attendance of ETAPS workshops is required.
+To register as a physical attendee, use the [registration page of ETAPS'2025](https://etaps.org/2025/registration/) and register for both Saturday and Sunday.
 The actual competition will happen on the first day, whereas the second day will be used to discuss and evaluate the solutions.
+To register as a virtual attendee, please complete the [registration form](https://forms.gle/BRh56QLu34aor8QA7).

-More details and a full program will be announced here on the website.
+More details and a full program will be announced [here on the website](../program/).

 We particularly encourage participation of: